DETAILED ACTION

 (Para [0024] “In the context of artificial neural networks, an ReLU provides an activation function that is generally referred to as “rectifier”, which is defined as the positive part of its argument: f(x)=x+=max(0,x), where x is the input to a neuron (102-110).
 FIG. 2 depicts a ReLU 210 according to one or more embodiments of the present invention.
 Here, consider that the ReLU 210 receives a vector {right arrow over (x)} as an input and {right arrow over (w)} is a vector of weight assigned to a neuron associated with the ReLU 210.
 The ReLU 210 computes an output y as a scalar dot product of the input {right arrow over (x)} and the weights {right arrow over (w)}.
 However, the ReLU 210 only outputs a positive y; if the product of {right arrow over (x)} and {right arrow over (w)} results in a negative value, the output y is 0 (zero)” and Figure 2 teaches rectified linear unit with weight, bias and return the positive value).

-Hwang, Simard, and Kang are analogous art because neural network with trainable weight and bias.
+Hwang, Simard, and Kang are analogous art because they are all related to training, implementing and using neural networks with trainable weights and bias.

 It would have been obvious for one of ordinary skill in the arts before the effective filing date of the claimed invention to incorporate the limitation(s) above as taught by Kang into the disclosed invention of Hwang in view of Simard.

 One of ordinary skill in the arts would have been motivated to make this modification because of the following, Deep neural network provides improvement of many tasks such as “large-category image classification and recognition; speech recognition, and nature language processing.
-Neural networks have demonstrated an ability to learn such skills as face recognition, reading, and the detection of simple grammatical structure” (Kang, Para [0002]).
+Neural networks have demonstrated an ability to learn such skills as face recognition, reading, and the detection of simple grammatical structure”, as suggested by Kang (Kang, Para [0002]).

 Claim 12 is re rejected under 35 U.S.C.
 103 as being unpatentable over Hwang (“Reinforcement learning to adaptive control of nonlinear systems”) in view of Kang (US20210264247A1).